-Carmel-by-the-Sea's Forest & Beach Commission Meetings are open to the public.
-Regular meetings are held on the 2nd Thursday of every month at 3:30pm in the Council Chambers at City Hall, located on the east side of Monte Verde Street between Ocean and Seventh Avenues.
+Forest & Beach Commission meetings are open to the public.
+Regular meetings are held on the second Thursday of every month at 3:30 p.m. in the Council Chambers at City Hall, located on Monte Verde Street between Ocean and Seventh Avenues.

 - To develop, with the Director of Forest, Parks and Beach, a management plan for the urban forest, parks and beach, and to correlate such plan with the City’s General Plan.